AI Use Cases/Logistics

 The Problem

-Your Finance & Accounting team manually reviews carrier agreements, freight service contracts, and shipper terms across Oracle Transportation Management, MercuryGate TMS, and fragmented EDI networks - a process that takes 6-8 hours per contract and misses embedded risk clauses.
-When a drayage partner invokes a force majeure clause or a freight lane contract contains hidden detention liability thresholds, your team discovers it only after the claim hits your P&L. This manual extraction creates a 30-60 day lag between contract execution and risk quantification, leaving exposure untracked during peak capacity seasons when expedited freight margins are already compressed.
+Your Finance & Accounting team manually reviews carrier agreements, freight service contracts, and shipper terms across Oracle Transportation Management, MercuryGate TMS, and fragmented EDI networks - a process that eats most of a working day per contract and still misses embedded risk clauses.
+When a drayage partner invokes a force majeure clause or a freight lane contract contains hidden detention liability thresholds, your team discovers it only after the claim hits your P&L. This manual extraction leaves a weeks-long lag between contract execution and risk quantification, leaving exposure untracked during peak capacity seasons when expedited freight margins are already compressed.

 Revenue & Operational Impact

-The downstream impact is severe: unidentified demurrage and detention liabilities inflate your freight cost per unit by 8-12%, while missed HAZMAT or C-TPAT compliance clauses expose you to regulatory fines and shipper penalties that directly reduce claims ratio performance.
+The downstream impact is severe: unidentified demurrage and detention liabilities quietly inflate your freight cost per unit, while missed HAZMAT or C-TPAT compliance clauses expose you to regulatory fines and shipper penalties that directly reduce claims ratio performance.
 Your procurement team can't benchmark carrier terms across freight lanes because Finance lacks a real-time inventory of what each contract actually obligates you to pay.
-Driver utilization metrics look strong on paper, but hidden lumper fee obligations and detention hour thresholds mean your true cost per loaded mile is 15-20% higher than reported.
+Driver utilization metrics look strong on paper, but hidden lumper fee obligations and detention hour thresholds mean your true cost per loaded mile runs higher than reported - and nobody can say by how much.

 Why Generic Tools Fail